 Like all good winter beers, Schlafly Christmas Ale boasts of an abundance of flavor tones, among them orange peel, juniper, cloves, and ginger.

 Nothing quite compares to the richness and complexity of a best winter beer.
-The good news is that you can’t go wrong with any one of these fine beverages, so take your pick and enjoy the best that the winter months have to offer!
+The good news is that you can’t go wrong with any one of these fine cold-fighting beverages, so take your pick and enjoy one of the great things about winter – winter beers 🙂